StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ##### Specify the components to retrieve data for

 The components to retrieve data for can be defined using an [Operations Manager Data Query \(docs.microsoft.com\)](https://docs.microsoft.com/en-us/previous-versions/system-center/developer/bb437497\(v=msdn.10\)).
-For example:
+For example, to retrieve data for all Microsoft Windows computers:
 ```
 criteria : “(FullName LIKE ‘Microsoft.Windows.Computer:%’)”
 ```

-Errors in the configured criteria query will be reported in the [StackState Agent log file](/stackpacks/integrations/agent#log-files).
+Errors in the configured criteria query will be reported in the [StackState Agent log file](/stackpacks/integrations/agent.md#log-files).

 ```
 2020-11-05 09:19:31 GMT | ERROR | ... | (scom2.py:114) | Invalid criteria :The property FullNsame is not valid for the given criteria.